wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Traits/Discipline.md

 Bash: Attack.
 If this is in your last ACT slot, stun the enemy Steel Yourself: Gain DEF until you rest
 Iron Wall: Block.
 Upgrade this slot with "Gain more block here.
 Downgrade when you stop defending here."
-Mirror Shield: This turn, enemies take damage you block Riposte (stance): No attacks or defenses, halve SPD.
+Mirror Shield: Block.
+This turn, attackers also take the damage you block Riposte (stance): No attacks or defenses, halve SPD.
 Counter all attacks
 Ward: Block or gain Spellshield
 Composure: Activate while stunned/disrupted.
 Gain DEF/STA